FERPA for Faculty

 Letters of recommendation

 Written permission of the student is required for a letter of recommendation if any information included in the recommendation is part of the "education record" (grades, GPA and other non-directory information).
+Faculty must not list grade or GPA information in a letter of recommendation without first receiving this permission.

 The privacy rights of an individual expire with that individual's death.
 Records held by an institution for a deceased person are not a FERPA issue but a matter of institutional policy.
 Hartwick will exercise its own discretion in deciding whether, and under what conditions, information should be disclosed to survivors or third parties.
 To that end, records will only be released to immediate family upon proof of lineage or under request of a legal official or subpoena in compliance with release under normal FERPA circumstances.
 Records of deceased students will also be released to those that can provide notarized proof of lineage (for non-immediate family members), usually in the form of a certified letter from the executor of the deceased student's estate.